Felixtrp/my-portfolio-site/README.md

 # my-portfolio-site
 A portfolio site including some of my side projects.

-Lot's of great stuff to enjoy.
+Lots of great stuff to enjoy.